luyunghsiang/yhluweb/_sources/prospective.rst.txt

   started companies and successfully raised fund before they graduated.
 One member received the Graduate Research Fellowship from the National Science Foundation.

+- If you join this team, you will work with exceptional students.
+You must expect yourself to be exceptional as well.

 - Teamwork is absolutely critical.
 If you want to work alone, this research team is not for you.